Hanukkah brings light to Germany's Jews facing surge in antisemitism | Law-Order

 Felix Klein, the government official charged with coordinating the fight against antisemitism, told Reuters most antisemitic incidents since Oct.
 7 could be traced back to Muslim communities.
 Those responses have highlighted another deep fault line in German society.
 Leading members of the Muslim community have accused the government of unfairly shifting the blame onto them and using Gaza to fuel the ever-divisive debate on immigration.

-"Germany has always had a problem with antisemitism, and especially with right extremism," Aiman Mazyek, head of Germany's Central Council of Muslims, said.
+"Germany has always had a problem with antisemitism, and especially with right extremism," said Aiman Mazyek, head of Germany's Central Council of Muslims.
 "And now people see a chance to shift that burden, saying: look!
 It's not us, it's the Muslims, the Arabs bringing antisemitism to Germany."

 His concerns have been echoed by rights organisations - and also by some leading members of Germany's own Jewish community who say they feel a common cause against all forms of discrimination.
 More than 100 German Jewish intellectuals signed an open letter in October expressing their "full solidarity with our Arab, Muslim and especially Palestinian neighbours" who they said were facing racism.

 "What frightens us is the prevailing atmosphere of racism and xenophobia in Germany, hand in hand with a constraining and paternalistic philo-Semitism," they said.
-At Thursday's ceremony at the Brandenburg Gate, Muslim representatives will be there, alongside the Jewish, and Christian, leaders.
+Muslim representatives attended Thursday's ceremony at the Brandenburg Gate, alongside Jewish and Christian leaders.

 Scholz's leading role in the Hanukkah ceremony, on the same square where the Nazis once paraded, was a potent symbol, said Rabbi Teichtal.
 "Standing in the same place where the Nazis had their marches," he said.
 "Isn't that a message of light and hope?"